l7n102031/go-agent-memory/README.md

 ### 2. Set Up Supabase

-Since you already have Supabase, just ensure pgvector is enabled:
+Ensure pgvector is enabled in your Supabase instance:

 ```sql
 -- Run this in Supabase SQL Editor